awoojs/website/src/docs.md

   })
 }

-// ...omit weh initialization
-site.use(plugin, `haha i\'ve replaced your file!`)
+// ...omit awoo initialization site.use(plugin, `haha i\'ve replaced your file!`)
-// ...omit other weh stuff
+// ...omit other awoo stuff
 ```

 Of course, you can put this into a npm module and publish it for the world to
 see!
-I advise that you add the `weh` tag to your package so that it remains
+I advise that you add the `awoo` tag to your package so that it remains
 discoverable.

 [default config]: #default-configuration